Armada vs. Armada

 They are costly and leave very precious wrecks, so take good care of them!

-Crusaders, have lower costs, but also weaker damage, compared to their CORTEX counterpart (Enforcer).
+Corsairs have lower costs, but also weaker damage, compared to their CORTEX counterpart (Oppressor).

 Tip: Try to keep their broadside facing the enemy units while attacking, to maximize damage.
 Turrets are not able to shoot over each other, so only one will be used when facing the enemy head on.

 Basic T1 wall defense that can block most T1 units and low altitude projectiles.
 Can also be useful to funnel enemies into a chokepoint.
-Also often used against Alien Chickens and Scavengers.
+Also often used against Alien Raptors and Scavengers.

 Ellysaw is an assault frigate.
 They are equipped with two light plasma cannons with decent range.
 They reside in the middle-ground between corvettes and destroyers.
 Their main use is defending against destroyers, as their range and speed allow them to outmaneuver the destroyers, though you need to use them in big numbers to pull that off.